Hotel42/dApp/README.md

 2. run `yarn hh:deploy:localhost` to deploy contracts and auto update addresses
 3. run `yarn dev` to start dApp

+Note: to get USDC into your test account, use the `Import Token` feature in Metamask and paste in the mock USDC contract address
 ## How to run the app
 1. Install hardhat locally
 2. run `yarn install`